Desmotubule

 A desmotubule is an endomembrane derived structure of the plasmodesmata that connects the endoplasmic reticulum of two adjacent plant cells.
-The desmotubule is not actually a tubule, but a compact, cylindrical segment of ER that is found within the larger tubule structure of the plasmodesmata pore.
+The desmotubule is not actually a tubule but a compact, cylindrical segment of the ER that is found within the larger tubule structure of the plasmodesmata pore.
 Some, but not all, transport of the plasmodesmata occurs through the desmotubule.

 Structure

 The desmotubule is a rod-like structure with a diameter of approximately 15 nm, making it one of the mostly highly compressed biological membrane structures known.
 Although it is usually appressed, the desmotubule can widen to form an internal lumen.
 The membranes that form the desmotubule are derived from the cortical endoplasmic reticulum and are embedded with proteins.
-These proteins, connect the membrane of the desmotubule to the plasma membrane.
+These proteins connect the membrane of the desmotubule to the plasma membrane.
 Other proteins, consisting of mostly actin and myosin, form a helical structure which allows the transport of molecules through the cytoplasmic sleeve.